Filed pursuant to Rule 424(b)(3)

 Certain legal matters in connection with our Common Stock offered hereby will be passed upon for us by Kirkland & Ellis LLP, Houston, Texas.

-The consolidated balance sheets of Memorial Production Partners LP and subsidiaries (the Partnership) as of December 31, 2016 and 2015, the related consolidated statements of operations, equity, and cash flows for the year ended December 31, 2016, and the related consolidated and combined statements of operations, equity and cash flows for each of the years in the two-year period ended December 31, 2015, and managements assessment of the effectiveness of internal control over financial reporting as of December 31, 2016 have been incorporated by reference herein and in the registration statement in reliance upon the reports of KPMG LLP, independent registered public accounting firm, incorporated by reference herein, and upon the authority of said firm as experts in auditing and accounting.
+The consolidated balance sheets of Amplify Energy Corp. and subsidiaries as of December 31, 2017 (Successor) and 2016 (Predecessor), the related consolidated statements of operations, equity, and cash flows for the period from May 5, 2017 through December 31, 2017 (Successor), the period from January 1, 2017 through May 4, 2017, the year ended December 31, 2016, and the related consolidated and combined statements of operations, equity, and cash flows for the year ended December 31, 2015 (Predecessor), and the related notes (collectively, the consolidated and combined financial statements), and the effectiveness of internal control over financial reporting as of December 31, 2017, have been incorporated by reference herein and in the registration statement in reliance upon the reports of KPMG LLP, independent registered public accounting firm, incorporated by reference herein, and upon the authority of said firm as experts in auditing and accounting.

-As discussed in Note 1 to the consolidated and combined financial statements of the Partnership, the statements of operations, equity, and cash flows for each of the years in the two-year period ended December 31, 2015 have been prepared on a combined basis of accounting.
+As discussed in Note 1 to the consolidated and combined financial statements, the statements of operations, equity, and cash flows for the year ended December 31, 2015 (Predecessor) have been prepared on a combined basis of accounting.

 We will file annual, quarterly and current reports, proxy statements and other information with the SEC.
 We make these filings available on our website once they are filed with the SEC.
 You may read and copy any reports, statements or other information on file at the SECs public reference room, as described above.
 You can also request copies of these documents, for a copying fee, by writing to the SEC, or you can review these documents on the SECs website, as described above.
 In addition, we will provide electronic or paper copies of our filings free of charge upon request.